 Official: Haiti President Jovenel Moïse assassinated at home

-PORT-AU-PRINCE, Haiti (AP) — Haitian President Jovenel Moïse was assassinated in an attack on his private residence, according to a statement Wednesday from the country’s interim prime minister, who called the killing a “hateful, inhumane and barbaric act."

-First Lady Martine Moïse was shot in the overnight attack and hospitalized, interim Premier Claude Joseph said.
+PORT-AU-PRINCE, Haiti (AP) — Gunmen assassinated Haitian President Jovenel Moïse and wounded his wife in their home early Wednesday, inflicting more chaos on the unstable Caribbean country that was already enduring an escalation of gang violence, anti-government protests and a recent surge in coronavirus infections.

+Claude Joseph, the interim prime minister, confirmed the killing and said the police and military were in control of security in Haiti, where a history of dictatorship and political upheaval have long stymied the consolidation of democratic rule.

-Haiti was already in a precarious political situation before the assassination, having grown increasingly unstable and disgruntled under Moïse.
-The president ruled by decree for more than two years after the country failed to hold elections and the opposition demanded he step down in recent months.
+While the streets of the Haitian capital, Port-au-Prince, were quiet Wednesday morning, some people ransacked businesses in one area.
+Authorities closed the international airport and declared a “state of siege.”
+The country appeared to be heading for fresh volatility ahead of planned general elections later this year.
+Moïse, 53, had been ruling by decree for more than a year after the country failed to hold elections and the opposition demanded he step down in recent months.

+Joseph is likely to lead Haiti for now, though that could change in a nation where constitutional provisions have been erratically observed, said Alex Dupuy, a Haiti-born sociologist who teaches at Wesleyan University in the United States.

+The best scenario would be for the acting prime minister and opposition parties to come together and hold elections, Dupuy said.

 “The country’s security situation is under the control of the National Police of Haiti and the Armed Forces of Haiti," Joseph said in a statement from his office.
 “Democracy and the republic will win.”

-In the early morning hours of Wednesday, the streets were largely empty in the Caribbean nation's capital of Port-au-Prince, but some people ransacked businesses in one area.

-Joseph said police have been deployed to the National Palace and the upscale community of Pétionville and will be sent to other areas.

-Joseph condemned the assassination as a “hateful, inhumane and barbaric act.”
-He said some of the attackers spoke in Spanish but offered no further explanation.
+In the statement, Joseph said some of the attackers spoke in Spanish but offered no further explanation.
+In later statements, he said that they spoke Spanish or English and were highly trained and heavily armed.

+A resident who lives near the president’s home said she heard the attack.

+“I thought there was an earthquake, there was so much shooting,” said the woman who spoke on condition of anonymity because she fears for her life.
+“The president had problems with many people, but this is not how we expected him to die.
+This is something I wouldn’t wish on any Haitian.”

 Haiti's economic, political and social woes have deepened recently, with gang violence spiking heavily in Port-au-Prince, inflation spiraling and food and fuel becoming scarcer at times in a country where 60% of the population makes less than $2 a day.
 These troubles come as Haiti still tries to recover from the devastating 2010 earthquake and Hurricane Matthew that struck in 2016.

-Opposition leaders accused Moïse, who was 53, of seeking to increase his power, including by approving a decree that limited the powers of a court that audits government contracts and another that created an intelligence agency that answers only to the president.
+Opposition leaders accused Moïse of seeking to increase his power, including by approving a decree that limited the powers of a court that audits government contracts and another that created an intelligence agency that answers only to the president.

+The president faced large protests in recent months that turned violent as opposition leaders and their supporters rejected his plans to hold a constitutional referendum with proposals that would strengthen the presidency.

 Coto reported from San Juan, Puerto Rico.

-Note: This story has been updated to correct that Moïse ruled by decree for more than a year, not more than two years.